Does Medicare Cover Blood Tests for Cholesterol?Posted by Medicare Made Clear

 Your doctor may want you to have your cholesterol tested more often, depending on your health needs.
 For example, you may need more frequent tests if you are diagnosed with high cholesterol or you have other heart disease risks.

 Medicare Part B may help pay for additional blood tests for cholesterol if your doctor orders them.
-You’ll be responsible for 20 percent of the Medicare-approved cost (coinsurance) if you have Original Medicare (Parts A & B).
-A Medicare supplement plan may help pay the coinsurance, depending on the plan you have.
+You’ll still be responsible for 20 percent of the Medicare-approved cost (coinsurance) if you have Original Medicare (Parts A & B).

 If you have a Medicare Advantage plan (Part C), check with your plan to learn about coverage for additional cholesterol tests and what the cost would be.